abdomagdy0/abdomagdy0.github.io/source/_posts/HTB-SolarLab.md

 ```
 The library used to make it is ReportLab.

-Searching for “reportlab exploit” turns up information about CVE-2023-33733, a remote code execution vulnerability in ReportLab:
+Searching for “reportlab exploit” turns up information about CVE-2023-33733, a remote code execution vulnerability through Injection in ReportLab:
 ![alt text](../images/solarlab/cve.png)

 ## Exploiting ReportLab